Hearing Monday on Ohio water park’s lawsuit to reopen

 While the waterparks remain closed until June 19, admission to Kalahari’s outdoor pools and the Safari Animal Park will be included with overnight stays prior to that date.

-A list of virus precautions are available on their website.
+A list of virus precautions is available on their website.
 Those include masks for workers, but guests are not required to war them.

 “The CDC has advised masks should not be worn in water because they can be difficult to breathe through.
 As a result, masks are prohibited when you are in the water,” the news release states.